Curaçao: 20th and 21st centuries

 When oil was discovered in the Venezuelan Maracaibo Basin town of Mene Grande in 1914, Curaçao's economy was dramatically altered.
 In the early years, both Shell and Exxon held drilling concessions in Venezuela, which ensured a constant supply of crude oil to refineries in Aruba and Curaçao.
 Crude oil production in Venezuela was inexpensive.
 Both Shell and Exxon were vertically integrated and controlled the entire industry, from pumping, transporting, and refining to sales.
-The refineries on Aruba and Curaçao operated in global markets and were profitable partly because of the margin between the production costs of crude oil and the revenues the sale of oil products.
+The refineries on Aruba and Curaçao operated in global markets and were profitable partly because of the margin between the production costs of crude oil and the revenues from the sale of oil products.
 This provided a safety net for losses incurred through inefficiency or excessive operating costs at the refineries.

 In 1929, Curaçao was attacked by Venezuelan rebel commander Rafael Simón Urbina, who, with 250 soldiers, captured the fort.
 The Venezuelans plundered weapons, ammunition, and the island's treasury.
 They also managed to capture the Governor of the island, Leonardus Albertus Fruytier (1882–1972), and hauled him off to Venezuela on a stolen American ship, Maracaibo.
 Fruytier was criticized and had to resign as governor.
 After returning to the Netherlands, he settled for a position as chief inspector in Maastricht.
 The Dutch increased their military presence on the island.

 In 1936 a burning bale of cotton thrown overboard by the crew of MS Colombia, which lay anchored in the Schottegat, caused the oil floating on the water to catch fire.
 It took days to get the fire under control; houses had to be evacuated, but there were no casualties.